intsystems/Kalman-filter-and-his-friends/blogpost.rst

-Despite their foundational role in probabilistic state-space modelling, Kalman filters [Kalman1960]_ remain surprisingly underrepresented in the deep learning community.
-Our new framework **Kalman filter and his friends** aims to change that: https://github.com/intsystems/Kalman-filter-and-his-friends/tree/main
+Despite their foundational role in probabilistic state-space modelling, Kalman filters remain surprisingly underrepresented in the deep learning community.
+Our new framework **Kalman filter and his friends** aims to change that.
 Why Should DL Researchers Care about Kalman Filters?
 -----------------------------------------------------